timm/shortr/etc/src/docs/num.md

 ### Discretize
+To discretize a numeric column, first map all the numbers into a finite number of bins (say, divided on "(hi-lo)/16").
+Then look at the class distrubutions in each bin.
+While two adjacent bins have similar distributions, then merge them and go look for anything else that might be merged.

 > ***bin(`i`:`[NUM](num.md#create)`: `x`:any)***<br>
-Return `x` mapped to a finite range
+Return `x` mapped to a finite number of bins